mmaeusezahl/python-windows-surfstick-guide/README.md

-# How to use a Huawei surfstick under Windows with python to send and receive SMS
+# How to use a Huawei surfstick in modem mode under Windows to send and receive SMS (with python)

 ## Scope of this guide